shukrieee/bootcamp-finder/bootcamps/makers-academy/description.md

 guarantee job placement, they do have partnerships with companies in London who visit on the final day of the bootcamp for students seeking employment.

 Makers Academy offers a £250 scholarship to Remote and Onsite students who apply through Bootcamp Finder.
-Use this [application link](https://goo.gl/c1NOhd) and specify that you discovered Makers Academy through Bootcamp Finder on the dropdown at the bottom of the page.
+Use this <a href="https://goo.gl/c1NOhd" rel="nofollow" target="_blank">application link</a> and specify that you discovered Makers Academy through Bootcamp Finder on the dropdown at the bottom of the page.